 7. Donato Bramante only moved to Milan in the year 1474 and quickly became one of the most renowned architects in the city.

-He is credited with introducing Renaissance architecture in Milan and he designed multiple buildings here, including the Cloisters of Sant’Ambrogio and the tribune of Santa Maria delle Grazie.
+He is credited with introducing Renaissance architecture in Milan and he designed multiple buildings here, including the Cloisters of the Basilica of Sant’Ambrogio and the tribune of Santa Maria delle Grazie.

 Bramante eventually became the court architect of Duke Ludovico Sforza during the 1490s, a man who also became the patron of Leonardo da Vinci during his period in Milan.